Trina-SE/MERN-Stack/README.md

 # MERN-Stack
-This repository contains small projects for practice.
+This repository contains small projects for practice